Verde Reservoirs Sediment Mitigation Project Feasibility Report and Environmental Impact Statement

 Overview

-The U.S. Department of the Interior, Bureau of Reclamation (Reclamation) intends to prepare a feasibility report (FR) and environmental impact statement (EIS) for the Verde Reservoirs Sediment Mitigation Project (VRSMP), on the Verde River, near Phoenix, Arizona.
+The U.S. Department of the Interior, Bureau of Reclamation (Reclamation), in coordination with the Salt River Project Agricultural Improvement and Power District and the Salt River Valley Water Users’ Association (collectively SRP) as the lead non-federal cost-share partner, intends to prepare a FR and EIS for the VRSMP, on the Verde River, near Phoenix, Arizona.

 The VRSMP EIS will analyze the environmental impacts of the alternatives designed for addressing sediment accumulation, loss of storage capacity due to sedimentation, and water supply resiliency concerns in the Verde River reservoirs.
 Reclamation is preparing a FR (in addition to the EIS) to present the planning, engineering, economic, environmental, and social analyses of the alternatives analyzed in detail.